(In Spanish) Planifique su visita al Museo. Lea esta información en español.

 Membership | firstname.lastname@example.org

 Groups | email@example.com

 AFTER YOUR VISIT

 The Museum is committed to creating a welcoming experience for everyone, your feedback ensures how we improve upon that.
-You will receive an email with a short survey a day or two after your visit; please fill it out at your convenience.
+You will receive an email with a short survey soon after your visit; please fill it out at your convenience.

 We hope you can visit us again soon!
-In the meantime, stay connected to the Museum with virtual and on-site programs coming this summer.
+In the meantime, stay connected to the Museum with virtual and on-site programs.
 Visit our calendar for updates.